samsargent/ci-bootstrap/README.md

 ---------------------------------------------------------------

 Tired of writing that boring-repetivite-suck-ass PHP code?
 Then ci-bootstrap is here to save your day!
-Get benefits of HTML5Boilerplate, CodeIgniter Framework, Twitter Bootstrap Template, Sparks Packaging, RedBean ORM, ci_authentication and Hydrant+h2o with Django style template engine **all baked in**.
+Get benefits of HTML5Boilerplate, CodeIgniter Framework, Twitter Bootstrap Template, Sparks Packaging, RedBean ORM, ci_authentication **all baked in**.

 USAGE
 -------------------